 1) Investigate the environmental and social dimensions of forestry, water quality, and the drinking water supply system through visits to NYC Watershed forests, farms, water supply and environmental education sites.

 2) Engage in active learning experiences to increase awareness and enrich personal content knowledge about the connections between forests, water quality and people.

 3) Practice, discuss and share a variety of curricula that can be used to advance effective teaching and learning about forestry and the NYC Watershed in 6th-12th grade classrooms.

-4) Develop an action plan for incorporating select WFIT content into your 2016/17 curriculum.
+4) Develop an Action Plan for incorporating select WFIT content into your 2017/18 curriculum.
 Include in the action plan systems of support and accountability.

 – Discover NYC Watershed lands, waters, engineering and communities through presentations and field trips.
 Field trip sites may include: Sustainably managed Model Forests, portable saw mills, watershed rivers, streams, and farms, NYC drinking water reservoirs, waste water treatment plants, and environmental education centers.